Belmont Stakes 2020: Post time, watch, live stream, history

 Usually the last of the three races, the Belmont Stakes was moved from Saturday, June 6 to Saturday, June 20 due to the COVID-19 pandemic.
 The distance was shortened from 1 1/2-miles (12 furlongs) to 1 1/8-miles (9 furlongs) “to properly account for the schedule adjustments to the Triple Crown series and overall calendar for 3-year-olds in training,” the New York Racing Association said in a statement.

 What is the Belmont Stakes?
 The Belmont Stakes is historically the last leg of the American Triple Crown of horse racing.
 Like the Kentucky Derby and the Preakness Stakes, it’s a Grade I Thoroughbred stakes races.
-Traditionally, the Belmont Stakes is 1 1/2 miles, or 12 furlongs, which makes it the longest race in the Triple Crown.
+In a normal year, the Belmont Stakes is 1 1/2 miles, or 12 furlongs, making it the longest race in the Triple Crown.

 The Belmont is run on the dirt track (also known as “Big Sandy”) at Belmont Park in Elmont, New York.
 It was first raced in 1867, making it the oldest jewel in the Triple Crown (and the fourth oldest race in North America).
 However, the race wasn’t run in 1911 or 1912, which is why the Kentucky Derby is still the longest continuous sporting event in the country.
 The Belmont has always been run in or around New York City, having raced at Jerome Park (now closed), Morris Park (also closed) and Aqueduct in addition to Belmont, which is just east of Queens.